 5. PLAY WITH LIGHT AND DARK

-I know we all know this – but pale colours will almost always make a space look bigger.
+I know we all know this – but choosing kitchen units in pale colours will almost always make a space look bigger.
 Painting the ceiling bright white and then using white metro tiles all all the walls has really helped to make this space feel lighter and brighter.
 I’ve broken up the tiling to make the space feel warmer and intimate with decorative plates, a barn star, posters and a hanging planter.

 I fell in love with the green sage lower cabinets and patterned floor which are a bit darker so add the element of drama.
 But I choose white granite style worktops to help keep things nice and bright visually, expanding the space than if I had chosen to use a darker colour throughout.
 And of course, spotlights in your ceiling are the way forward for brightening things up when cooking at night.